harishTM-REO/Test-tracker/ENV_VARIABLES_REFERENCE.md

    - Each refresh takes ~5-10 seconds
    - Refreshing every 50 URLs = high overhead
    - Refreshing every 500 URLs = better throughput but more risk

+### **When to Use Option 3 (Ultra-Conservative)**

+Use Option 3 configuration if:
+- ✅ You experience inconsistent failure rates between runs (e.g., Run 1: 13%, Run 2: 48%)
+- ✅ You upload multiple datasets back-to-back
+- ✅ You prioritize consistency over speed
+- ✅ You see "BROWSER_STUCK_RESTART_REQUIRED" errors frequently

+**Trade-offs:**
+- ⏱️ Slower: ~35-40 minutes for 1000 URLs (vs ~20 minutes with parallel)
+- ✅ Consistent: Same failure rate across all runs
+- ✅ Simple: No concurrency issues
+- ✅ Reliable: Pool refreshes at job start + every 20 URLs

 ### **Monitoring Pool Health**